tonziu/arduTuner/README.md

 # Guitar Tuner using an Arduino board

 This project is a simple realization of a basic guitar tuner using an Arduino board.
+This project was realized in 2017 as a fun project to learn about arduino programming.

 ## Inspiration